mfurnival-star/scene-designer/defects.md

 Remote log streaming is not reliably working in Scene Designer.
 When attempting to set logging to 'server' or 'both', TRACE/DEBUG logs are not consistently sent to the configured external server.
 This prevents effective mobile and remote debugging, especially for diagnosing complex issues (e.g., defect1).
 - See draft issue in Copilot Space for full steps, expected/actual behavior, and acceptance criteria.

+---

+## Resolved Defects

-### defect7: FORCE values from index.html not reflected in settings
+### defect7: FORCE values from index.html not reflected in settings **[RESOLVED]**
-FORCE values set via `window.SCENE_DESIGNER_FORCE_SETTINGS` (from index.html) do not appear to be reflected in the settings panel and/or are not taking effect on page load.
-This prevents reliable override of settings from the HTML entry point.
+FORCE values set via `window.SCENE_DESIGNER_FORCE_SETTINGS` (from index.html) did not appear to be reflected in the settings panel and/or were not taking effect on page load.
+This prevented reliable override of settings from the HTML entry point.
-- Needs investigation: Are FORCE values being merged/applied in `settings.js` on load?
-- May impact mobile debugging and initial config.
+- **Resolution:** Deploy script and settings.js were updated to ensure correct boolean coercion and robust FORCE settings merge on load.
+The settings panel now accurately reflects all FORCE overrides from index.html, including booleans such as INTERCEPT_CONSOLE.
+- **Status:** Closed as resolved (2025-09-18).

 ---